Qiskit/rustworkx/docs/source/tutorial/introduction.rst

     print(G.incident_edges(2))

-which will return the edge indices of the edges incident a given node.
+which will return the edge indices of the edges incident to node ``2``.
 You can also find the neighbor nodes using the :meth:`~rx.PyGraph.neighbors`
 method: